 -

 Edit and proofread carefully.
 Errors in quoting and citing sources can undermine the credibility of your writing.
-Always take the time to carefully edit and proofread your work to ensure that all quotations are accurate and properly attributed.
+Always take the time to carefully edit and proofread your work to confirm that all quotations are accurate and properly attributed.
 Consider asking a colleague or friend to review your work as well.
 A fresh pair of eyes can often catch errors that you might have missed.

 FAQ